High School Courses and Workshops

 Location/Teacher

-Digital Photography Students will learn about the history and evolution of photographs /film, as well as their enormous effect on American culture.
-Both traditional and digital techniques are introduced, as students learn how to take well-composed photographs.
-Emphasis will be placed on proper handling skills, compositional guidelines, and utilization of light, film selection, and lens capabilities.
-Students will use advanced techniques to create images while going through the photographic process (contrast control, cropping, dodging, etc).
-Students also study the relationship between the artist, process, product, and viewer.
-Grades 9-12
+Digital Photography This course teacher students how to take well-composed photographs, while also discussing the history and evolution of film and photography.
+Emphasis will be placed on topics such as handling skills, compositional guidelines, utilization of light, and lens capabilities.
+Students will use advanced techniques to create images while going through the photographic process (contrast control, cropping, etc.) Grades 9-12

 Online